Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 The downfall of Clague, and the rise of Li Ka-shing

-Hutchison encountered cash flow problems in 1975 due to heavy losses at an Indonesian subsidiary, high-risk financial speculations and overpayment of directors.
-It was rescued by the Hongkong and Shanghai Bank (HSBC), who acquired a one third stake in the company for £15 million.
+Hutchison was rescued by the Hongkong and Shanghai Bank (HSBC), who acquired a one third stake in the company for £15 million in 1975.
 The bank lent the money on the condition that Clague would relinquish his executive responsibilities.

 Clague died in 1981 following a battle with cancer.

-Ka-shing brought professional management principles to Hutchinson, and expanded its operations into overseas markets.
+Ka-shing brought professional management principles to Hutchison, and expanded its operations into overseas markets.